kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 The feature detection code was rewritten to be a reusable function called `getXHR()`.
 The function did the cross-browser checking for `XMLHttpRequest` internally, meaning any `getXHR()` instance lets you use XHR without worrying about cross-browser issues.

-`getXHR()` checked for `XMLHttpRequest` in the same way, but also checks to see of the browser has one of two ActiveXObject builds and also checks to see if either the `XMLHttpRequest` or `ActiveXObject` exists.
+`getXHR()` checked for `XMLHttpRequest` in the same way, but also checked to see of the browser had one of two ActiveXObject builds and also checked to see if either the `XMLHttpRequest` or `ActiveXObject` existed.

 A JavaScript `try...catch` statement looked for the different versions of `ActiveXObject`.
 If `try...catch` didn't find it and also didn't find `XMLHttpRequest`, then the value of the `xhr` variable was set to `false` and didn't do any AJAX work.

 `getXHR()` said `return xhr` at the end of the code.
-That let us create new instances of `getXHR()` outside of the function.
+That let us create new instances of `getXHR()` outside the function.

 There are use cases for including XHR feature detection in your code, but it's primarily required if your AJAX code needs to run in Internet Explorer versions 6 and lower.
 These browsers are in use less and less so it may make sense to keep this out of your code and just create a direct instance of the XHR: